cathymonkey/Unit-2/Astro Communication_System.md

 #### Sketches of Ideas
 ![](https://github.com/BrightChanges/Unit-2/blob/main/IMG_7520.JPG)
-Fig.1 Our sketch for how our system looks like
+Fig.1 Our sketch for how our system looks like/Instruction table

 ## Criteria B: Design